 1. Trust Is Fragile

 Trust is the foundation to a healthy relationship.
 Once that trust is broken, it can be nearly impossible to find it again.
 In some cases, lost trust leads to the ultimate demise of the relationship.
 If you are willing to break your partner’s trust, know that it might mean the end of your commitment to each other.
+It takes time and effort to be that trustworthy person your partner can count on.

 2. You Won’t Always Be On The Same Side